 Mental health assessments

 Psychological evaluation versus mental health assessments

-It is important to differentiate between a psychological evaluation and an assessment tool.
-A full psychological evaluation is a large battery of tests and clinical interviews which collects a plethora of information about the identified client and their situation.
 This is then analyzed by a trained psychology professional with a Master’s Degree or Ph.D.
 Depending on the level of evaluation needed, and a large report with information about the assessment results, interpretation, diagnosis, and treatment recommendations is written.
 This test battery is likely to include intellectual, achievement, and personality tests that require specific training and licensure to administer and interpret.

-This type of evaluation is typically quite thorough, time-consuming, and costly; evaluations are typically completed over multiple days and take more days to analyze, assemble, and report on.
+This type of evaluation is typically quite thorough, time-consuming, and costly.
+Evaluations are typically completed over multiple days and take more days to analyze, assemble, and report on.
 Psychological evaluations need to be done in person as many psychological tests must be completed in person face to face.

 Mental health assessments, on the other hand, tend to be more brief and specific.
 Many of the evaluations we will discuss have 20 or fewer questions and are related to either a specific disorder or are general questionnaires intended to guide the clinician to another assessment for a specific disorder.
-Assessments are typically self-report in nature and can be completed in person, however, even in person, they are often completed outside of meeting and completing the assessments online is commonplace.
+Assessments are typically self-report in nature and can be completed in person, however, even in person, they are often completed outside of meeting with the clinician, and completing the assessments online is commonplace.

+Mental health assessments